-In the 2016 Index measure set, about 2 percent of the total item measures elements used for computing Index values are missing and must be imputed in order to generate Index summary measures.
-To reduce Index distortions due to missing values, we use multivariate regression models for each measure to predict its missing values, using three years of data on the measure along with other covariates in the model as predictors.
+In the 2017 Index measure set, about two percent of the total item measures elements used for computing Index values are missing and must be imputed in order to generate Index summary measures.
+To reduce Index distortions due to missing values, we use multivariate regression models for each measure to predict its missing values, using four years of data on the measure along with other covariates in the model as predictors.
 Other covariates used in each regression model include non-missing Index measures from the same subdomain and domain, as well as state-level demographic, socioeconomic, and geographic characteristics, including population size, educational attainment, per capita income, age distribution, land area, population distribution across urban and rural areas, and climate region.
+We also ensure that no imputed values are greater than the maximum value of known data (or conversely, less than the lowest value).
 Sensitivity analyses confirm that using imputed missing values derived from the regression models do not introduce any measurable bias in the Index summary measures constructed at the subdomain, domain, and overall Index levels.